GSA/digitalgov.gov/content/posts/2012-11-05-centers-for-disease-control-content-syndication.md

 ---
+url: /2012/11/05/centers-for-disease-control-content-syndication/
 date: 2012-11-05 2:13:31 -0400
-title: 'Centers for Disease Control Content Syndication'
+title: Centers for Disease Control Content Syndication
 summary: 'Mobile Gov Experiences&nbsp;are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by&nbsp;Centers for Disease Control and Prevention.
 The&nbsp;Centers for Disease Control and Prevention (CDC)&nbsp;uses&nbsp;content syndication&nbsp;to share important health information with a variety of federal public health'
-authors: [jparcell]
 categories:
   - API
   - Mobile